SURFscz/pam-weblogin/doc/protocol.md

 ```

 ### SSH keys endpoint
-A service can get list of valid SSH keys of members for this service using the `/ssh_keys` endpoint.
-No parameters are required, so this is a GET request.
+A service can get list of valid SSH keys of members for this service using the `/ssh_keys` GET endpoint.
+No parameters are required.
-Returned is a list of all valid SSH keys, that can be used to create an `authorized_keys` file e.g.
+Returned is a list of all valid SSH keys, that can for example be used to create an `authorized_keys` file or that can be queried by an `AuthorizedKeysCommand`.

 A 401 is returned with an error message if anything went wrong.

 Example: